RoarStack is a range of fun innovative visual creativity storytelling card games where you tell a story based on what you can see in your cards.

 Looking for a card game that exercises your creativity, visual recognition, and storytelling plus will have you roaring with laughter?
 You’ve found it in RoarStack, where you connect the many things you can see in inkblots to extend a group story while potentially scoring points.
 It is a game which draws on your visual creativity and storytelling in new ways.
 It can be played as a game with complex strategies as you try to get other players to use particular phrases or word, or it can be a practical problem-solving tool, or it can be just a fun-filled storytelling.
 You will be surprised and amused by how everyone sees something different and how quickly stories can change direction.
 Most card games focus on points and/or characters with beautiful graphics to help guide you.
 RoarStack is coloring outside the traditional lines; it is stories around abstract art inkblots, which only have the meanings you give them; It is up to you to see something related to the story.
 It is a game where unexpected and sometimes insightful outcomes are the norm.

-In most other card games, the difference between victory and defeat is mostly in the cards and their probabilities; your creativity and the story are secondary.
+In many card games, the difference between victory and defeat is mostly in the cards and their probabilities; your creativity and the story are secondary.
 But in RoarStack you have to be creative in what you see and connecting it to the story.
-There aren’t obvious items on the cards, only artwork that you need to interpret in context.
+There aren’t obvious items on the cards, only artwork/inkblots that you need to interpret in context.
 It’s up to the players to decide how to interpret their cards and build on the previous one, which means that every game tells unique stories based on the collective creativity of everyone involved.
-And for strategy, its about understanding and listing to your fellow players.
+And for strategy, it is about understanding and listing to your fellow players.

 Here is another example.. ponder it while thinking of animals.
 Then think about aliens.
-Imaging its your play in the game and take a minute to look at them before reading on
+Imagine it’s your play in the game and take a minute to look at them before reading on

 There is some hard science behind RoarStack and why/how you see different things.
 The human brain often finds connections because of priming — when one concept is active in your brain it increases the potential to connect other ideas to it.
 What you see depends on your experience as well as on the theme, on the conversation, on your mood, and on anything else in the current context.
 This priming feature turns out to be very helpful when using RoarStack for innovation.
-It also might provide insights into what your friends are thinking — a group of girls playing in class noted one player kept seeing everything as either a battle or as related to sex.
+It also might provide insights into what your friends are thinking — a group of girls playing in class noted one player kept seeing everything as either a battle or with sexual connotations.

 We have a youtube channel with many different play videos.. check out many different modes of play.